 There are several services that will distribute your music to popular online stores and streaming sites like iTunes, Amazon, Spotify, and Google Play.
 DistroKid is just one example of a company that offers this service.
 And yes, independent artists can (and do) use it too.

 DistroKid – like CD Baby or TuneCore – is a digital distribution service.
-And if you are interested in making your music easy for people to find, then you should use a service like DistroKid to make it available in as many different places as possible.
+And if you are interested in making your music easy for people to find, then you should use a service like DistroKid to make it available in as many different places (streaming sites and online stores) as possible.

 But why would you want to use this service over any other?
-Let’s take a look.
+Let’s explore.

 Why Sign Up with DistroKid?